How to Get Rid of Thrips on Roses, Citrus & More

 - Apply nematodes at dusk and keep the soil hydrated afterward.

 - Don’t spray soaps and oils when it’s hot.
 They will damage leaves.
+If the temperature is above 90°F, rinse the leaves after treating them to prevent burning.

 - If using cucumeris outdoors, place sachets in the shadiest part of the plant and begin releases when temperatures are cooler.